silvalabs/.github/profile/README.md

 # Silva 🌱

-Welcome to Silva's GitHub repository!
 We're happy to see you here.
-At Silva, we're all about nature and fostering sustainable growth.
+We're all about nature.

 ## What We Do